adrigar94/php-skeleton-generator/README.md

 ## Features

-- Run `php-skeleton-generate` command from the command palette to generate a skeleton for a PHP class
+- Run `php-skeleton-generate` command from the command palette to generate a skeleton for a PHP files [class, interface]

 ## Planned Features